Our Fair Education Program supports schools in NSW and Queensland.

 Fair Education develops the capacity of school leaders in disadvantaged schools in NSW and Queensland, to better engage families and communities in student learning.

 The program is a catalyst for significant change within the participating schools and in their state’s education system.
 It’s based on the belief that any meaningful transformation in education must be led by the teaching profession.

 Fair Education was launched in 2016 in NSW, where it receives ongoing support from the Vincent Fairfax Family Foundation (VFFF).
 We launched Fair Education in Queensland in 2018, with support from the Tim Fairfax Family Foundation (TFFF) and The Bryan Foundation (TBF).

-Please subscribe to our newsletter to stay up-to-date with other opportunities.
+The NSW round will open August 2019.
+Please subscribe to our newsletter to stay up-to-date with our opportunities.

 As a result of the Fair Education Program, the leadership of your school will be better able to design and deliver evidence-based projects through:

 - Provision of leadership coaching to the school leadership team each term for the life of the project.
 Delivered by an expert coach, our coaching focuses on building the leadership’s capability to successfully plan and deliver long-term, strategic projects that aim to improve family and community engagement in student learning.